 1. General Information 3

-2. Financial Assistance 6
+2. Financial Assistance 5

-3. Scholastic Standards 7
+3. Scholastic Standards 6

-4. Introduction to Research (C500) 8
+4. Introduction to Research (C500) 6

-5. Second-Year Requirements 9
+5. Second-Year Requirements 7

-6. Fifth-Semester Requirements 9
+6. Fifth-Semester Requirements 8

-7. Master's Degree in Chemistry 11
+7. Master's Degree 9

-8. Doctor of Philosophy in Chemistry 13
+8. Doctor of Philosophy Degree 11

-9. Thesis and Exit Exam 19
+9. Thesis and Final Examination 17

-10. Outside Activities, Vacation Policy, and Professional Conduct 19
+10. Outside Activities, Vacation Policy, and Professional Behavior and Attitude 17

-11. When Things Go Wrong 20
+11. When Things Go Wrong 18

-Appendix I. Second-year divisional requirements 22
+Appendix I. Second-year divisional requirements 20

-1. GENERAL INFORMATION
+1. General Information

-1.1 Chemistry Graduate Office, Director of Graduate Studies and Graduate Committees.
+1.1 Chemistry Graduate Office, Director of Graduate Studies and Graduate Committee.

 The Graduate Office is the focal point for most administrative functions associated with the graduate program.
 The graduate program is under the supervision of a faculty member, who is appointed as the Director of Graduate Studies.
 The Graduate Office is managed by the Administrative Assistant for Graduate Affairs with the assistance of the Admissions Coordinator.
 These individuals are available for advice and help with all aspects of the graduate program.
-They can also provide direction information and in seeking assistance for a variety of other matters.
+They can also provide information and direction in seeking assistance for a variety of other matters.